-The effects of the global economic crisis have been felt around the world and we’re all tightening our belts.
-And the poor countries, who did nothing to cause the crisis, are feeling the effects.
+The effects of the global economic crisis have been felt around the world and we’re all still tightening our belts.
+And the poor countries, who did nothing to cause the crisis continue to be hit hardest.

 Imagine for a minute that you’ve already spend 80% of your income on food – even the slightest price increase or drop in your income could mean you go without food for a few days.
 What would you do?